 Iron is an essential nutrient for growth and efficient bodily functions.
-The lack of iron in the body is called as Anaemia.
-The body needs it to make a protein called haemoglobin.
-Low haemoglobin levels hamper the red blood cells from carrying oxygen to the body organs.
+The lack of iron in the body is called as Anaemia or iron-deficiency Anaemia.
+The body needs it to make a protein called hemoglobin.
+Low hemoglobin levels hamper the red blood cells from carrying oxygen to the body organs.
 If not checked in time the situation could deteriorate and stop the organs from functioning properly.

 A healthy diet ensures that the body makes up for its iron needs.
 But if you have been feeling fatigued all the time, suffering from a poor appetite, and feeling a general sense of incapacity, you might need to get a blood test done.
 Women of child-bearing age, children and old people must be especially careful about their hemoglobin levels.

 However, there are cases of Iron-Deficiency Anaemia caused which are not linked to gender, lifestyle or even diet.
 They are as follows: